-ACPE is partnering with CampusDoor and American Education Services (AES) to provide Alaskans with new education loan application processing and servicing for all your student and family education loan needs.
+ACPE partnered with CampusDoor and American Education Services (AES) to provide Alaskans with education loan processing and servicing for all their student and family loan needs.

-AES is already ACPE’s trusted loan servicing partner for our Federal Family Education Loan Program and newly originated education loans by CampusDoor.
 AES is a national student loan servicer, with more than 50 years of experience helping borrowers manage and pay off their education loans.
 AES is a national leader in providing quality customer service to millions of student loan borrowers.
-AES will provide ACPE education loan borrowers with the following options:
+AES provides ACPE education loan borrowers with the following options:

 Once your education loans have been transferred to AES, you can contact them using the following information: